techwillsaveus/brighteyes/README.md

 Credits
 ==========
-Converter and SDPlayer code developed by Stefan Dzisiewski-Smith for Technology Will Save Us
+Converter and SDPlayer code developed by Stefan Dzisiewski-Smith for <a href="http://technologywillsaveus.org/" target="_blank">Technology Will Save Us</a>